 - a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+No single councillor may make decisions on behalf of the council, and its functions may only be delegated to a committee, sub committee, an officer or another authority.
+In particular, unless duly authorised, no councillor shall unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.